 He denies the claim that the truthmakers of mathematical theorems are mathematical objects.

 Instead, Locke says that mathematical theorems are about our ideas and their relations.

-Thus, Locke defends the certainty of mathematics by making mathematical objects individual, personal,
+Thus, Locke defends the certainty of mathematics by understanding mathematical objects to be individual, personal, and psychological.